Terradue/cloud-bursting4one/README.md

 *NOTE*

-Depending on the API, the content of the configuration file could be different.
+Depending on the API driver, the content of the configuration file could be different.
 Examples of configurations are provided in the code.

 ## Opennebula core configuration